Get insider access

 3. Best Mid-Range Bluetooth Headset For Phone Calls

-Their V-shaped sound profile isn't ideal for vocal-centric audio since elements like voices can sound harsh and lacking in detail, but you can customize it with a graphic EQ and presets in the companion app.
-While they don't support USB audio like the Razer, they still support multi-device pairing, so you can answer your phone and attend an online meeting on your computer without re-pairing.
+Out of the box, their inconsistent treble range can render sibilants either piercing or dull, depending on their pitch, though you can always customize their response via the graphic EQ and presets in the companion app.
+While they don't support USB audio like the Razer Barracuda Pro Wireless, they still support multi-device pairing, so you can answer your phone and attend an online meeting on your computer without re-pairing.

-You can check out our recording to hear what speech sounds like through the Soundcore Space Q45.
+You can check out our recording to hear what speech sounds like through the ULT WEAR.
 Or, if you want to hear how it handles background noise, you can listen to our recordings taken in quiet and loud environments.

 See our review